-Amazon Fresh B&M Stores; Walmart Distribution Centers; eCommerce Penetration to Grow in 2021
+Amazon Fresh Stores; Walmart Distribution Centers; eCommerce Growth in 2021

 Amazon has launched five Fresh (“Mendel”) B&M stores to date, including four in California and one in Illinois.
 The Amazon Fresh team appears to have ambitious goals for store expansion this year (indicating to many brands that it plans to open 100+ stores this year), and has suggested these B&M stores could account for 50%+ of growth in the business during 2021.
 While many brands do not necessarily think Amazon will be able to build that many stores, they tend to be very focused on supporting the effort, particularly in terms of helping the Amazon team develop assortment and pricing strategies for a B&M environment